jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

     - `hardening.sh` is a script to perform basic security hardening,
     - `variables.pkr.hcl` describes all the variables for the build,
     - `linux-server.auto.pkrvars.hcl` assigns values to each of those variables, and
-    - `linux-server.pkr.hcl` details the steps for actually perfoming the build.
+    - `linux-server.pkr.hcl` details the steps for actually performing the build.
-- `certs/` is empty in my case but *could* contain CA certificates that need to be installed in the template.
+- `certs/` is empty in my case but could contain CA certificates that need to be installed in the template.
-- `scripts/linux/` contains a variety of scripts that will be executed by Packer as a part of the build.
+- `scripts/linux/` contains a variety of scripts that will be executed by Packer as part of the build.
 - `build.sh` is a (symlink to a) wrapper script which helps with running the builds locally.
 - `vault-env.sh` exports variables for connecting to my Vault instance for use by `build.sh`.